-Financial markets have been a bit erratic lately, understandably causing some concern for those of us with super and investments.
-The good news - market dips come and go and markets trend upwards over time.
+Financial markets have been erratic lately, understandably causing some concern for those of us with super and investments.
+While dips and major market events are a common feature of investing, markets generally trend upwards over time.
 Find out what’s been going on this time around and how we’re working to protect your super and investments.

-Plus, the CFS Investments Team has been preparing for this time of unpredictability to minimise the effects.
-For example, moving away from investments likely to be affected by global events such as decisions of the new US government.
+Plus, the CFS Investments Team has been preparing for this time of unpredictability for several months to minimise the effects.
+For example, we have taken some actions to reduce our exposure to the US, specifically US large cap technology.

 What’s happened recently?